dev-cetera/df_generate_dart_models_core/README.md

 ## Summary

-A package that provides core dependencies for models generated with df_generate_dart_models_core.
+A package that provides core dependencies for models generated with `df_generate_dart_models`.

 ## Installation